A fair workplace, where both employees and employers are in a space that’s happier and kinder, matters.

 “Gen Z may often be viewed as dreamers, being idealistic and more easily influenced due to their highly plugged-in nature, and may measure their success with more intangible benchmarks such as happiness and satisfaction.”

-While there is no one-size-fits-all approach to integrating the generational gaps, an open-door policy respecting the ideals, aspirations, values and concerns of all groups can give rise to better integration, he concluded.
+While there is no one-size-fits-all approach to integrating the generational gaps, an open-door policy respecting the ideals, aspirations, values and concerns of all groups can give rise to better integration, Wilson concluded.

 Whether you’re an employer, manager, employee or job-seeker, everyone has a role in building better workplace culture in Singapore.
 Here’s some tips on how we can get there together!